Kavya30S/multi-agent-ai-system/README.md

-PDF Processing Errors:
+PDF Processing Errors

 Ensure pdfplumber is installed.
 Verify sample_invoice.pdf contains text (not an image-based PDF).

-Intent Misclassification:
+Intent Misclassification

 Check sample_email.txt for keywords like “quote” or “quotation”.
 Update classifier_agent.py or email_agent.py heuristics if needed.

-Database Issues:
+Database Issues

 Ensure memory/ has write permissions:dir memory

 Delete memory.db and rerun tests/app to recreate.

-Streamlit Issues:
+Streamlit Issues

 Verify port 8501 is free:netstat -a -n | find "8501"

 Restart the app if needed.

 Notes